-For over a thousand years (400–1530), the Vulgate, a late-4th century Latin version of the Bible, was the most influential text in western Europe.
+For over a thousand years, a Latin translation of the Bible known as the Vulgate was the most influential text in western Europe.
 The Vulgate used variants of Latin lepra to stand in for the Hebrew word zara’at and the Greek word lepra.
 The Old Testament instructed religious authorities to inspect skin problems and to declare the person clean or unclean according to ritual law.
 An unclean person would have to follow certain procedures and live “outside the camp.”
 In the New Testament, Jesus showed compassion to persons living as “lepers” (leprosi) and had the power to make a “leper” clean (mundare) through words and touch.

 “Lepers” and “leper hospitals” in medieval Europe